 Independent research on standing at football

 In August 2019 the SGSA commissioned independent research on the nature and scale of standing at football, associated safety risks and how to mitigate them.
-The research will take place over the 2019/20 season.
-The results will be published next summer and provided to the Department for Digital, Culture, Media and Sport (DCMS) to help inform Government’s consideration of the all-seater policy.
+The research took place over the 2019/20 season.
+The results will be published soon and provided to the Department for Digital, Culture, Media and Sport (DCMS) to help inform Government’s consideration of the all-seater policy.

 In February 2020, the SGSA released the emerging findings of the research.

-The research follows on from the review into evidence relating to the all-seater policy This identified a lack of evidence on standing at football grounds.
-This latest analysis of evidence commissioned by SGSA examines the existing data and research relating to:
+The research follows on from the DCMS commissioned review into evidence relating to the all-seater policy This identified a lack of evidence on standing at football grounds.

 Spectator experiences at pilot events

-The SGSA and UK Sport have worked in partnership with the University of Edinburgh to understand the experience of spectators who have attended pilot events in the UK during the COVID-19 pandemic.
+In 2020, the SGSA and UK Sport worked in partnership with the University of Edinburgh to understand the experience of spectators who attended pilot events in the UK during the COVID-19 pandemic.

-The project, co-funded by UK Sport, has seen surveys completed by 1,821 spectators who attended pilot sport events between 26 July and 3 October 2020.
+The project, co-funded by UK Sport, saw 1,821 spectators who attended pilot sport events between 26 July and 3 October 2020 complete the survey.
 The events covered football, horse racing, cricket, basketball and snooker.

 The aim of the project was to get an understanding of how spectators felt about returning to a venue to watch live sport.

-This short research paper arose as part of the work undertaken by Aidan Collins, a PhD student in the Department of History at the University of York, while on a 3-month internship with the SGSA.
+This work was conducted by Aidan Collins, a PhD student in the Department of History at the University of York, while on a 3-month internship with the SGSA.
 This work placement was fully funded by the Research Council United Kingdom and was conducted between June and September 2019.

-Please find below links to other websites with data and evidence produced by others that are directly or indirectly related to safety at sports grounds.
+In addition to research produced by the SGSA, we are interested in data and evidence produced by others that are directly or indirectly related to safety at sports grounds.